yakijain/HabitPlus/privacy_policy.md

 ## Changes to this Privacy Policy

-[Your App Name] reserves the right to update this Privacy Policy at any time.
+HabitPlus reserves the right to update this Privacy Policy at any time.
 Users are encouraged to check this page periodically for any changes.
 By using this app, you acknowledge and agree to the Privacy Policy outlined above.